 A team’s job can be greatly simplified by using a checklist of species.
 There are a number available for download from RINHS or elsewhere.

 Rhode Island Species Checklists

-Teams can submit an annotated checklist at the end of the event but if your chosen taxon doesn’t have a checklist or if you find things that aren’t under a team, you can submit species using our observation reporting form.
-This form has a map on the back so you can note find spots or sites you ran a particular kind of trap.
+Teams can submit an annotated checklist at the end of the event but if your taxon doesn’t have a checklist you can submit species using our Observation Reporting Form.
+This form has a map on the back to note find spots or the sites where you ran a particular kind of trap.
 These forms will be available at the BioBlitz site, you don’t need to come with your own.

-In order to help assemble teams that will cover the widest range of possible species, we have developed a BioBlitz reporting taxonomy.
+In order to help assemble teams that will cover the widest range of possible species, we have developed a BioBlitz Reference Taxonomy.
 It is not really a proper phylogenetic or cladistic ordering.
-Many levels of organization have been left off and some older groupings retained despite new orderings emerging from the scientific taxonomists.
+Many levels of organization have been left off and some older groupings retained despite new orderings by scientific taxonomists.
 The goal is to simplify the presentation and focus on taxa that the scientifically literate public would be most familiar with.
-In one sense it might help to think of it as a list of the potential maximum number of teams.
+It might help to think of it as a list of the potential maximum number of teams.
 By starting with this list, we can then condense down to the teams we actually have available with the hope no taxon will be left unassigned.
 The document is helpful, too, for reminding participants to keep their eyes open for obscure, interesting, or often overlooked creatures.